 Amjad Ali Khan was born in 1945 in Gwalior, one of the great cities of Madhya Pradesh, India.
-It's famous as the home of Miyan Tansen (c1500-1590), one of the seminal figures in Indian music and court musician to Akbar, the greatest of the Moghul emperors in terms of arts and culture.
+It is famous as the home of Miyan Tansen (c.1500-1590), one of the seminal figures in Indian music and a court musician to Akbar, the greatest of the Moghul emperors for the arts and culture.
 The holy tamarind tree by Tansen's tomb is said to convey special musical powers and, no doubt, Amjad Ali Khan's family have been regular devotees.

-A recent biography contains an astonishing arrangement of photos of Amjad Ali Khan with an astonishing array of personalities from the Dalai Lama to Diana Princess of Wales, from Yehudi Menuhin to Nusrat Fateh Ali Khan.
-He's received a huge number of awards, but unlike many of the other Indian musicians who've become famous in the west - Ravi Shankar and Zakir Hussain for example - he's stuck to Indian classical music and hasn't really been involved in fusion projects.
+A recent biography contains a gallery of photos of Amjad Ali Khan with an astonishing array of personalities -- from His Holiness the Dalai Lama to Diana Princess of Wales, from Yehudi Menuhin to Nusrat Fateh Ali Khan.
+He's received a huge number of awards, but unlike many of the other Indian musicians who've become famous in the west - Ravi Shankar and Zakir Hussain, for example - he's stuck to Indian classical music and hasn't really been involved in fusion projects.
 For Amjad Ali Khan, his music is a serious art that deserves time and respect.
-He's the sixth-generation sarod player in his family and his ancestors have developed and shaped the instrument over two hundred years.
+He's the sixth-generation sarod player in his family, and his ancestors have developed and shaped the instrument over two hundred years.

 The instrument is a refined version of the Afghan rubab, a folk instrument which still dominates Afghan music today.
 It was Amjad Ali Khan's great great great grandfather, Mohammad Hashmi Khan Bangash, who brought the rubab to India about 200 years ago.
-It was his descendants, notably his grandson Ghulam Ali Khan Bangash who became a court musician in Gwalior, who gradually transformed the rubab into the sarod we know today.
-The predominantly woody, staccato sound of the rubab was developed into a more lyrical sound with notes that sustained and one of the major instruments of Indian classical music was born.
+It was his descendants, notably his grandson Ghulam Ali Khan Bangas, who became a court musician in Gwalior, and who gradually transformed the rubab into the sarod we know today.
+The predominantly woody, staccato sound of the rubab was developed into a more lyrical sound, with notes that sustained, and one of the major instruments of Indian classical music was born.

 The name sarod comes from the Persian 'sarood' meaning 'melody', alluding to its more melodic tone.
 There are just four strings used for playing the melody on the sarod, plus four drone and rhythm strings and 11 steel sympathetic strings.
 The strings are plucked with a small plectrum and the fingerboard is covered with a smooth metal plate which makes it easy to slide from note to note.
-"This plectrum can be a hammer or a feather," says Amjad Ali Khan.
-"You can play very loud, or give it just a feather touch, skimming gently across the strings.
+This plectrum can be a hammer or a feather, says Amjad Ali Khan.
+You can play very loud, or give it just a feather touch, skimming gently across the strings.

-This album gives the listener a variety of ragas, including some folk music from two beautiful states of India - West Bengal and Himachal Pradesh."
+This album gives the listener a variety of ragas, including some folk music from two beautiful states of India - West Bengal and Himachal Pradesh.
 Amjad Ali Khan named each piece according to its mood, but stresses they are just guides according to his (or his sons') vision while performing the piece.
-"I just want listeners to enjoy the music and the feelings it creates without knowing any technical background," he says.
-"Real World had beautifully lit up some candles around the recording studio and it created a magnificent inspiration."
+I just want listeners to enjoy the music and the feelings it creates without knowing any technical background, he says.
+Real World had beautifully lit up some candles around the recording studio and it created a magnificent inspiration.